 Take a look online or on freelancer marketplaces and you will see hundreds of copywriters advertising their services.

 Just because they are throwing their name out there doesn’t mean that they can write well or offer a quality service.

 In fact, many clients find that after hiring a writer, their service isn’t what they are looking for.

 - Turnaround time

 Feedback from clients is often similar and while they might find a writer that performs to an acceptable standard, the communication and updates can often be lacking.

 The opposite is also true with some writers being completely on point with communications, but unable to produce work of a high enough quality.

 4) Creative differences

-Not everyone’s vision is the same and while a client may provide you with information about an article or blog to be written, the challenge for a copywriter is to produce something close to what the client wants.
+Not everyone’s vision is the same and while a client may provide you with information about an article or blog to be written, one of the copywriting challenges you will need to overcome is to produce what the client wants.